-It is said that these stones were originated from seafloor swept by waves and stranded on the shores of this beach.
+It is said that these stones originated from seafloor swept by waves and stranded on the shores of this beach.

-Going on to Ende, passing by green canyons tumbling into the sea, gorgeous black strips of sand and coast villages, we visit the local market with its colorful stalls, then we proceed to Saga and Wologai, two traditional villages in the Ende district, with houses built in the traditional Lio tribe style.
+Going on to Ende, passing by green canyons tumbling into the sea, gorgeous black strips of sand and coast villages, we visit the local market with its colourful stalls, and then we proceed to Saga and Wologai, two traditional villages in the Ende district, with houses built in the traditional Lio tribe style.

-5° day: Moni – Maumere
+5° day: Moni – Mount Kelimutu – Maumere

-Need to Know
+Need to Know about Flores Island

 1) When to go

 The best time to visit Flores Island is from May to October during the dry season.
-There’s a strong wind from Australia, keeping humidity levels low and making outdoor activities more bearable.
-I had my trip in August and crossing the mountain in the center of Flores I bumped into short rains.
+There’s a strong wind that blows from Australia, keeping humidity levels low and making outdoor activities more bearable.
+I had my trip in August and crossing the mountain in the centre of Flores I bumped into short rains.
 The rainy season is from December to March, and humidity is high.
 The showers are short, but intense so you won’t have to spend the whole day inside.

 2) How to plan the tour

 Bus: You can book a spot on a local or tourist bus with most tour agencies and hotels on the island.
-Anyway, it takes time to get to the main attractions compared with a private car with driver.
+Anyway, it takes time to get to the main attractions compared with a private car with a driver.

 2) Where to sleep

-This is the list of the accommodations where i slept:
+This is the list of the accommodations where I slept:

-Do you need accommodation in Flores Island?
+Do you need accommodation on Flores Island?